Spinal Decompression: All your questions answered

 3. Can spinal decompression help scoliosis?

 Scoliosis is a condition where the spine has an abnormal curvature.
-The typical spine should have an S-shape, and our treatment can help correct any spines that don’t curve properly.
+The typical spine should have an S-shape, and our treatment can help correct a spine that doesn’t curve properly.

 4. Can spinal decompression help spondylolisthesis?